All Products

 Related functions

 MAX_BY is an aggregate function.
-For more information about the functions that are used to calculate the average value of multiple input records and to aggregate parameters, see Aggregate functions.
+For more information about functions that calculate the average value or aggregate parameters from multiple input records, see Aggregate functions.